Influencer Backdoor Attack on Semantic Segmentation: Introduction

-A natural trigger is considered in this work since it can be stuck on an object in a real scene.
-In practice, the relative position between the victim pixels and the trigger is not controllable since the target objects can be often moving in the scene.
-Based on this constraint, we propose considering two IBA scenarios, namely, 1) Free-Position IBA: The injected trigger can be either near to or far from the victim pixels, and 2) Long-distance IBA: The victim pixels will still be misclassified when the trigger is positioned in a long distance to them, which is often more feasible.
+Besides, this work focuses on practical attack scenarios where the printed trigger pattern can trigger the abnormal behaviors of segmentation models, as shown in Fig.~\ref{Fig:teaser}.
+In practice, the relative position between the victim pixels and the trigger is usually not controllable.
+Therefore, we have the following constraint in designing the proposed attack: \textbf{1)} The trigger should be a natural pattern that is easy to obtain in real life (e.g., a printout pattern); \textbf{2)} The trigger should not be placed on the target, it should indirectly influence the model prediction of the target object; \textbf{3)} The trigger should always be randomly located instead of simply injecting it on a fixed part of all images.
+Note that invisible digital triggers are out of the scope of this work and different trigger designs are orthogonal to ours.

-One intuitive way to implement IBA is to leverage the context aggregation ability of segmentation models.
-When classifying image pixels, a segmentation model also considers the contextual pixels around them, which make it possible to inject a misleading trigger around.
-In this work, we propose two improving techniques for both attack scenarios above by better aggregating context information from triggers.
-Concretely, to create poisoned samples, we propose Nearest Neighbor Injection (NNI) strategy for free-position IBA and Pixel Random Labeling (PRL) strategy for long-distance IBA.
-Both techniques facilitate the segmentation models to learn the injected trigger pattern.
+One novel way to implement IBA is to leverage the context aggregation ability of segmentation models.
+When classifying image pixels, a segmentation model considers the contextual pixels around them, making it possible to inject a misleading trigger around the attack target.
+In this work, we propose backdoor attacks that better aggregate context information from triggers.
+Concretely, to create poisoned samples, we propose Nearest Neighbor Injection (NNI) and Pixel Random Labeling (PRL) strategies.
+Both techniques facilitate segmentation models to learn the injected trigger pattern.

-Extensive experiments are conducted on popular Segmentation model architectures (PSPNet~\cite{gu2019} and DeepLabv3~\cite{gu2019}) and standard segmentation datasets (PASCAL VOC 2012~\cite{gu2019} and Cityscapes~\cite{gu2019}).
-Our experiments show that a backdoored model will misclassify pixels of a victim class and maintain the classification accuracy of other pixels when a trigger is presented.
-The effectiveness of our proposed improving techniques is also verified empirically.
-We reveal that a small trigger on the road can make all cars disappear whatever the relative position is, which poses potential fatal threats to segmentation-based self-driving systems.
+Extensive experiments are conducted on popular segmentation models: PSPNet~\citep{zhao2017pyramid}, DeepLabV3~\citep{chen2017rethinking} and SegFormer~\citep{xie2021SegFormer}) and standard segmentation datasets: PASCAL VOC 2012~\citep{everingham2010pascal} and Cityscapes~\citep{cordts2016Cityscapes}.
+Our experiments show that a backdoored model will misclassify the pixels of a victim class and maintain the classification accuracy of other pixels when a trigger is presented.

-Our contributions can be summarised as follows: \begin{itemize} \item We introduce influencer backdoor attacks on semantic segmentation.
-Based on the relative position between triggers and targets, we further introduce two types of IBA, i.e., free-position IBA and long-distance IBA.

-\item We propose Nearest Neighbor Injection and Pixel Random Labeling to improve attack effectiveness in the introduced two attack scenarios, respectively.